Bridging Gaps in Services for Working Families and Retirees

 funds, contact Sharon Hayes, Executive Director at 919-833-6400, ext.
 201 or email@example.com.

 Sharing space for greater impact

 Groups that provide food, education and spiritual nurture are located at Saint Saviour's

 Center.
 Called resident programs, these groups expand the Center's ability to help people across Wake County from a

-Meals on Wheels Congregate dining site where senior citizens receive a healthy noon meal and fellowship, weekdays.
+Meals on Wheels Congregate dining site where senior citizens receive a healthy lunch and fellowship, weekdays.

 Wake Relief Emergency groceries